BrainImaging/brics-docs/docs/admin/user.md

 From the User Management view, click **Create New**.
 A template will load.
 All fields with asterisks are required to be filled out.
 ### username
 The username for this user.
 When using Shibboleth at Emory, this will be user's NetID.
 When using Auth0 (default), this will be the [local-part](https://en.wikipedia.org/wiki/Email_address#Local-part) of the user's email address.
 For example, if I login with coolbricsuser101@gmail.com, my username would be **coolbricsuser101**.

 ### email
 The user's email address.

 ### display_name

 What the user will be displayed as in BrICS.
-Often, we'll use a full name with credentials (e.g. Hyunsuk Shim, PhD) for our s
+Often, we'll use a full name with credentials (e.g. Hyunsuk Shim, PhD) for our clinical studies.
+### administrator

+A field that specifies whether the user should be a BrICS administrator.
+By default, this should be set to **False**; for developers and project leads, this should be set to **True**.

+### project_list
+This field is a list of projects the user should have access to.
+Select **Add Item** for each project
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYyNDA0NTM3MSwxMTM4Njg0MTcwXX0=
+eyJoaXN0b3J5IjpbMTQ5MTM3OTQ5MiwxMTM4Njg0MTcwXX0=
 -->